An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Introduction

 In this work, toward resolving the above challenges, we make the following contributions: \begin{enumerate} \item Proposed 3T1R memristive array utilizing current compliance for better reliability.
 3T1R configuration provides better controllability during the \textit{SET} and \textit{READ} operations. \item Lower \textit{READ} current for each resistance level is demonstrated.
 Due to optimized \textit{READ} operation, 3T1R shows lower power consumption compared to 1T1R configuration. \item Experimental measurements and simulated results show a similar trend for variation in LRS. \item The effect of pulse shaping during programming is observed in simulation and measured data. \item Analog DPE is modeled and simulated to evaluate the reliability and performance of the proposed design. \item The effect of our proposed accurate and efficient approach for neuromorphic applications are analyzed. \end{enumerate}

 The remainder of the paper is organized as follows.
 Section II focuses on in-line style memristive DPE design.
 Here, the READ and write operation of the design are discussed.
 Section III shows the proposed design with 3T1R structure.
 Section IV analyses the non-linear regions of the simulation results for SET current and READ current and their impact reliability.
 In addition, the impact of process variation on both designs is examined using Monte Carlo.
 Simulated results from cadence using the memristor model from \cite{model_glsvlsi} and our mathematical model is evaluated.
 In Section V, physical data from a fabricated chip is also analyzed to observe the reliability.
 Applications are evaluated in Section VI.
 There are four different classification tasks taken under consideration for an SNN application.
-Next, a comparison with prior work is discussed in section VII.
-Finally, the paper concludes with future work in Section VIII.
+A brief overview of peripheral circuity is provided in section VII.
+Next, a comparison with prior work is discussed in section VIII.
+Finally, the paper concludes with future work in Section IX.